hendelbah/portfolio/README.md

  <img src="cellular_automaton/wildfire_west_wind.gif" alt="Wildfire under west wind" width="49.5%">
 </picture>

-Application that simulates wildfire using cellular automata model.
+An application that simulates wildfire using cellular automata model.
 In the result it creates a GIF file that illustrates wildfire dynamics.

 This was a project for my lab work at the university(indeed, we had some